 Ways to Make Graphic Design More Accessible

-One out of every five individuals in this country has a disability.
+One out of every five Americans has a disability.
 Many with disabilities can endure a very daunting experience navigating through websites that are not accessible.
 When people with disabilities find it challenging to navigate through your website, it is not only loss and frustration on their part because they will not be able to access products and services, but also on your part as you lose potential customers.

 Consequently, having an accessible graphic design is a business imperative towards inclusivity and increasing potential leads coming your way.
 Additionally, by having an accessible website as stipulated by section 508 of the Rehabilitation Act, you will also meet the requirements that electronic and information technology is accessible to people with disabilities, including employees within an organization.